hmbotelho/FIS_analysis/README.md

         * Dose-response plot for AUC measurements.
 For this plot to be appropriately generated, the infile must contain strictly numerical values for the compound concentration field.

-        * Bar plots representing summarized AUC, ISR and Aₜ/A₀ measurements (average ± standard deviatio, across identically treated wells).
+        * Bar plots representing summarized AUC, ISR and Aₜ/A₀ measurements (average ± standard deviation, across identically treated wells).

     The demonstration dataset was analyzed using the following settings: